pyccel/pyccel/doc/quickstart.md

  ## Command line usage

 -   Open a terminal app, iterm or terminal for MacOs, terminal for Linux.

 -   After the installation, type `pyccel`, the usage should be shown, then all good.

 -   Create a Python file that contains simple lines of code to see what will happen.
      1. To create the file `touch file_name.py`.

      2. Use your favorite text editor to fill the file with some lines of code or just type `echo 'print("hello, world!\n")' > file_name.py` for a quick test, `cat file_name.py` to make sure that your lines in the file.

-     3. To generate the C/Fortran code form your Python code, type `pyccel file_name.py` or `pyccel file_name.py --language fortran` to generate Fortran code, and `pyccel file_name.py --language c` to generate C code
+     3. To generate the C/Fortran code form your Python code, type `pyccel file_name.py` or `pyccel file_name.py --language fortran` to generate Fortran code, and `pyccel file_name.py --language c` to generate C code.

      4. No problems ?, So you should discover `__pyccel__` the directory that contains your generated code and some other stuff.

 E.g (using `@types` decorator and a recursive function with a typed return), To specify the types of the function arguments and its return, we need to import the `@types` decorator from pyccel.decorators (as you can see in the first line) and then specify the types for each function using this format: